Nanyang Technological University: National Institute of Education

 The National Institute of Education (NIE), occupying 16 hectare in the western part of NTU's Yunnan Garden campus, is Singapore's main teaching college and is run in close collaboration with Singapore's Ministry of Education.
 Full-time teachers in Singapore's public schools are required to complete a post-graduate diploma course at NIE, sponsored by Singapore's Ministry of Education.

+Academics

+NTU is a comprehensive national public research university with most students enrolled in full-time undergraduate and graduate degree programmes.

+It operates on a two-semester academic calendar, with the academic year typically running from August to May and an optional special term in between semesters.